Chair of Saint Peter

 The Chair of Saint Peter (Cathedra Petri), also known as the Throne of Saint Peter, is a relic conserved in St. Peter's Basilica in Vatican City, the sovereign enclave of the Pope inside Rome, Italy.
 The relic is a wooden throne that tradition claims belonged to the Apostle Saint Peter, the leader of the Early Christians in Rome and first Pope, and which he used as Bishop of Rome.
 The relic is enclosed in a sculpted gilt bronze casing designed by Gian Lorenzo Bernini and constructed between 1647 and 1653.
 In 2012, Pope Benedict XVI described the chair as "a symbol of the special mission of Peter and his Successors to tend Christ's flock, keeping it united in faith and in charity."

 The wooden throne was a gift from Emperor of the Romans Charles the Bald to Pope John VIII in 875.
-It has been studied many times over the years, most recently between 1968 and 1974, when it was last removed from the Bernini altar.
-The study concluded that it was not a double, but a single chair, with a covering, and that no part of the chair dated earlier than the sixth century.
-The Chair of Saint Peter is the second altar within the church with the first one being the one under the baldacchino.
+It has been studied many times over the years, most recently between 1968 and 1974.
+The study concluded that it was not a double, but a single chair, with a covering, and that the oldest parts are from the 6th century.
+The Chair of Saint Peter is the second altar within the church, with the first one being the one under St. Peter's Baldachin.
 It stands to remind visitors of the Catholic Church's authority.

+In January 2024, the Vatican Museums, Fabbrica di San Pietro, the Commission for the Protection of Monuments and other Vatican institutions announced a restoration campaign of the baldachin over the high altar and adjacent Altar of the Chair that was expected to cost approximately €700,000 and was funded by a gift from the Knights of Columbus.
+This was the first major work done in these areas since 1758.

+On 27 October 2024, the newly restored chair was shown in public for the first time since 1867, on a decision by Pope Francis.
+After the concluding Mass of the Synod on Synodality, it was centered in front of the baldachin.
+By 28 October, the chair was in front of the right front pillar.
+The chair was due to be on display until 8 December 2024 but was returned to the reliquary on 26 November 2024.